stephanemombuleau/alwilda/README.md

 | ---------- | ------- | ------------------------------------------------ |
 | q          | String  | The original query                               |
 | is_address | Boolean | True if the query is an address, False otherwise |

+## Name

+The API is named after Alwilda, a 5th-century Scandinavian female pirate.
+If you have never heard of her, you should [search for her in Qwant](https://www.qwant.com/?q=alwilda) ;)